 The American people are fed up with Democrat lies, hoaxes, and extremism.

-The Democrats' outrageous conduct has created an angry majority that will vote many do nothing Democrats out of office in 2020.
+The Democrats' outrageous conduct has created an angry majority that will vote many do-nothing Democrats out of office in 2020.

-They are coming after the Republican Party and me.
+Make no mistake, they are coming after the Republican Party and me because I'm fighting for you.

 They don't like it.